ddmunhoz/Seeker/README.md

-Seeker is a lightweight C# tool aimed to interact with Microsoft Active Directory objects.
+<b>Seeker is a lightweight C# tool aimed to interact with Microsoft Active Directory objects.</b>

 WARNING